Home

 Our partners have included Arup, Buro Happold, Transsolar, Lafarge, Oldcastle Glass and advanced manufacturing companies in the Bay Area.

-Released 20 years ago this year Slow Space was edited by Michael Bell and Sze Tsung Leong and featured writing and projects by:
+Released 25 years ago this year Slow Space featured writing and projects by:

 Lars Lerup, Álvaro Siza, Peter Testa, Robert Smithson, Michael Bell, Dana Cuff, Durham Crout, Sze Tsung Leong, Mark Wamble, RAAUm (Jesse Reiser, Polly Apfelbaum, Stan Allen, Nanako Umemoto), Greg Lynn, Hubert L. Dreyfus, Elizabeth Burns Gamard, Adi Shamir Zion, Robert Mangurian and Mary-Ann Ray, Yung-Ho Chang, Stanley Saitowitz, Steven Holl, Farès el-Dahdah, Karen Bermann, Jeanine Centuori, and Julieanna Preston, Rebeca Méndez and Aaron Betsky.